-Nearly all gamers who played with gaming partners two generations older or younger than themselves also had gaming partners one generation older or younger than themselves.
-These intermediary generations, then-the parents or adult children-may be key both to predicting and fostering intergenerational gaming that spans two or more generations.
+Data from the questionnaire suggested that nearly all gamers who played with gaming partners two generations older or younger than themselves also had gaming partners one generation older or younger than themselves.
+These intermediary generations, then-the parents or adult children-may be key both to predicting and to fostering intergenerational gaming that spans two or more generations.

-Designing to include intermediary generations may mean designing games for children (youth or adult) to play with their parents.
-Once practices of intergenerational gameplay across this one generation become commonplace, these children may be more likely to play with their grandparents, as well.
+Designing to include intermediary generations may mean designing games that children (youth or adult) would enjoy playing with their parents and vice versa.
+Once practices of intergenerational gameplay across these two generations become commonplace, it becomes a much smaller generational stretch to include grandparents in gaming experiences, as well.

-Designing to include intermediary generations may also mean designing for three generations of gamers to play together.
-In this case, designing for a larger number of gamers may become increasingly important.
-Beyond designing for a larger number of gamers, we did observe that intermediary generations served a particularly important role in intergenerational gaming.
-In our gaming groups, the intermediary generations were the primary generation that was both knowledgeable about games as well as mature enough to act as a model for pro-social behaviors.
+Designing to include intermediary generations may also mean designing for three or more generations of gamers to play together.
+In this case, designing for a larger number of gamers would become increasingly important.
+Beyond designing for a larger number of gamers, we observed that intermediary generations served a particularly important role in intergenerational gaming, being expert enough gamers to keep gameplay going and mature enough models of pro-social behaviors to keep people interested in playing together.
 This pair of characteristics seemed to be critical for engendering positive and healthy gaming experiences.
 When an individual was an expert gamer but not yet mature enough to model pro-social behaviors, the tenor of gameplay was less encouraging and sometimes more condescending.
 When an individual was able to model pro-social behaviors but was a novice gamer, they tended to be more passive participants in the social interactions surrounding the gaming activity.
 Individuals in the intermediary generations seemed most able to help individuals of both younger and older generations-modeling pro-social behaviors for individuals of younger generations while providing positive gaming instruction for individuals of older generations.
 Designing for intermediary generations, then, may also mean designing to support parents and adult children in their important niche as both role model and more expert gamer.